brexhq/substation/CONTRIBUTING.md

 ### Naming Conventions

+#### Breaking Changes

+Any change that modifies the public API of Go packages and applications is a breaking change, and any source code that has non-obvious impact on the public API should be tagged with `BREAKING CHANGE` in a comment.

 #### Errors

 Errors should always start with `err` (or `Err`, if they are public).
 Commonly used errors are defined in [internal/errors.go](internal/errors.go).